somecallmejosh/majestic-monolith-blog/content/post/are-you-using-placeholder-attributes-properly.md

 ## Placeholder Attribute Style Challenges

+### Placeholder Browser Inconsistencies are Numerous

 The first issue I noticed was that default browser styles for placeholder attributes are not consistent.
-Safari and Chrome apply an opacity to them.
-Firefox does not.
-The vertical alignment is different between them, also.
-Overriding these defaults takes a lot of CSS.
+Firefox applies an opacity to them.
+Safari (desktop and iOS) is ignoring my reference to the font family.
+Overriding all of this take a lot of CSS.

-{{< highlight scss >}}
-::placeholder,
-::-webkit-input-placeholder,
-:-ms-input-placeholder,
-::-ms-input-placeholder,
-:-moz-placeholder,
-::-moz-placeholder {
-  opacity: 1;
-}
-{{< /highlight >}}

-### User Agent Shadow DOM is Not Enabled By Default.
+#### User Agent Shadow DOM is Not Enabled By Default.

-Through the magic of landing in a good stack overflow thread, I learned how to [inspect the shadow DOM in Chrome](http://stackoverflow.com/questions/26126587/how-to-enable-show-user-agent-shadow-dom-in-chrome-using-a-command-line-switch).
-This helped me reason about some of the browser inconsistencies mentioned above.
+Trying to solve these issue in the browser is tough.
+Placeholder attributes are hidden in the shadow DOM.
+The firefox opacity issue was the hardest to figure out.
+It wasn't until finding this [Stack Overflow](http://stackoverflow.com/questions/26126587/how-to-enable-show-user-agent-shadow-dom-in-chrome-using-a-command-line-switch) thread that I learned about this DOM issue.
 Overcoming each browser nuance took a lot of CSS.
 I can't imagine the time spent working through this could yield any sort of return.
-Take a look at this Sass example using the [Google font, Merriweather](https://fonts.google.com/specimen/Merriweather?selection.family=Merriweather):

 ### Placeholder Styling is Not DRY

-{{< highlight scss >}}
-@mixin input-content($font-size: 1.6rem) {
-  [type='email'] {
-    color: #333;
-    font-family: $montserrat;
-    font-size: $font-size;
-    outline: none;
-  }

-  :-moz-placeholder,
-  ::-moz-placeholder {
-      color: #333;
-      font-family: 'Merriweather', serif;
-      font-size: $font-size;
-  }
-   :-ms-input-placeholder {
-     color: #333;
-     font-family: 'Merriweather', serif;
-     font-size: $font-size;
-   }

-    ::-webkit-input-placeholder {
-      color: #333;
-      font-family: 'Merriweather', serif;
-      font-size: $font-size;
-    }

-    ::placeholder  {
-     color: #333;
-     font-family: 'Merriweather', serif;
-     font-size: $font-size;
-   }
-}
-{{< /highlight >}}

-Notice how I wasn't able to combine selectors.
+Notice in the Codepen example how I wasn't able to combine selectors.
 This isn't a lack of refactoring.
 This repetition was required.
 This violates DRY (Don't Repeat Yourself) development principles.

-### This Would Have Been Cooler, But Fuggetabotit!

-{{< highlight scss >}}
-[type='email'],
-:-moz-placeholder,
-::-moz-placeholder,
-::-webkit-input-placeholder,
-:-ms-input-placeholder,
-::placeholder {
-   color: #333;
-   font-family: $montserrat;
-   font-size: $font-size;
-}
-{{< /highlight >}}

-Nope.
-No dice.
-The above snippet just doesn't work.
-Bummer.
-There were other issues to address.
-Placeholders don't work in Opera Mini, for instance.
+### Placeholder Styling is Not Fun

 That's how I started this process.
 Nothing worked as expected.
 Troubleshooting was difficult.
 It was frustrating.
 But, I learned something.
 I know what's involved in styling these suckers.
 And, I'm also more aware of what I'm actually building.
 And, I have even more respect for HTML.
 When used properly, it's quite a joy to work with.